When pre-training hurts LoRA fine-tuning: a dynamical analysis via single-index models: Abstract

 \section{Abstract}

 Pre-training on a source task is usually expected to facilitate fine-tuning on similar downstream problems.
 In this work, we mathematically show that this naive intuition is not always true: excessive pre-training can computationally \emph{slow down} fine-tuning optimization.
 We study this phenomenon for low-rank adaptation (LoRA) fine-tuning on single-index models trained under one-pass SGD.
 Leveraging a summary statistics description of the fine-tuning dynamics, we precisely characterize how the convergence rate depends on the initial fine-tuning alignment and the degree of non-linearity of the target task.
 The key take away is that even when the pre-training and downstream tasks are well aligned, strong pre-training can induce a prolonged search phase and hinder convergence.
 Our theory thus provides a unified picture of how pre-training strength and task difficulty jointly shape the dynamics and limitations of LoRA fine-tuning in a nontrivial tractable model.
+On the practical side, we empirically show that our theoretical findings extend beyond our toy model and remain relevant in the context of a vision-transformer model trained on real data.